berndporr/fastcgi_json_cpp_api/README.md

 	};
 ```
 Overload `getJSONString()` and return JSON.
 You can use the
-class `JSONGenerator` for this purpose.
+class `JSONGenerator` to generate the JSON data: Use the `add`
+methods to add key/value pairs and then get the json with the
+method `getJSON()`.

 ### Implement the POST callback (optional)

-This handler receives the JSON from jQuery (in form of a POST payload) from the
+This handler receives the JSON from jQuery POST command from the
 website for example a button press.
 Implement the callback:

 ```